oligo/gioview/README.md

 ## Getting Started:

-For detailed information on using Gio-view, refer to the project's documentation: TODO.
+For detailed information on using Gio-view, refer to the project's documentation: [godoc](https://pkg.go.dev/github.com/oligo/gioview)

 ## Examples: